 The disadvantage is that it is not waterproof, so you have to watch out on a rainy day on the street.

 By far the top choice in most age categories and you certainly don't have to leave it for the price.

 The ultimate wireless kids' headphones, safe, strong and packed with fun and comfortable features.
 These are the headphones your tweens and teens will love the most.

 That's why we added it to the list.
 Many parents have seen this or heard about it from friends and everyone is curious if this is a good buy.

-In terms of quality, none can beat this Pogs The Gecko.
-Although my personal top pick is the JBL because it's just a little more affordable, you do sacrifice something in terms of ease of use.
+While my personal top pick is the JBL because it's just a little more affordable, you sacrifice some ease of use.

 These Pogs may be slightly more expensive, but you get noise canceling and fast charging of the wireless headset in return.

 Pogs has named this headset “The Gecko” because the wireless Bluetooth connection allows your kids to climb around like a gecko, even with the headphones on.

 Plus, like a gecko, these headphones have the flaky texture of gecko skin and very long life.
 You can listen to music wirelessly for 12 hours with only 2 hours of charging.